CITIZEN ARTS INTERNATIONAL

 Through collaborations with partners including CUNY Stages, NYC Parks, community organizations, and international funders, Citizen Arts International models sustainable strategies for affordability and access.
 By uniting urban spaces through joint presentations and coalition-building, the festival ensures students, families, and diverse publics can experience high-caliber, multidisciplinary art - strengthening New York City's cultural and civic fabric.

-Meg Araneo is a Brooklyn-based theatre maker, producer, and scholar whose work advances interdisciplinary performance at the intersection of arts, medicine, and embodied difference.
-Her writing has appeared in several academic journals, including Modern Drama and PAJ among others.
-She has collaborated with artists across disciplines, including jazz musician, poet, and visual artist Oliver Lake; composer Rob Reddy; and director and performers Daniel Irizarry.
-Her original play Salomania was presented at the Thomas Cole Historical Center in 2025.
+A Brooklyn-based theatre maker, producer, and scholar whose work advances interdisciplinary performance at the intersection of arts, medicine, and embodied difference.
+She has collaborated with artists across disciplines, including jazz musician, poet, and visual artist Oliver Lake and composer Rob Reddy on the original multimedia project INTERRUPTION!
+Her recent play Salomania was presented at the Thomas Cole Historical Center in 2025 with support from the Catwalk Institute.
 Meg served as Senior Producer of the inaugural Down to Earth Festival, where she presented the first U.S. iteration of Théâtre de la Ville’s Poetic Consultations.
 She is on faculty in the NYU Tisch School of the Arts and the Columbia University’s School of the Arts.
 Meg is the Artistic Director and Co-Founder of Citizen Arts and Education